-- When is it?: The show is scheduled for Thursday, May 7th at 12:30 am EST (yes I know that technically makes its Friday, May 8th) Not sure what time that is for you?
+- When is it?: The show is scheduled for Sunday, May 24th at 4:00 pm EST. Not sure what time that is for you?
 Use this handy-dandy time converter!

 - Some general ground rules:

 - Be nice.
 If you say very inappropriate things be aware you will be kicked from the room.
 We are doing this to have a great time, come with a beer, come during a raid, come how you wish, just don’t come to cause trouble.